vacanza/holidays/docs/indian_festivals.md

 ## Overview

-Some Indian festivals are not included as global holidays because they:
+Some Indian festivals are complex to model as global holidays because they:
 - Follow a lunisolar calendar
 - Vary each year
-- Are region-specific
+- May be region-specific
-- Span multiple days
+- Can span multiple days

-These are typically implemented at the subdivision level.
+Depending on the festival, they may be implemented either as optional holidays or at the subdivision level.

 ---